-While the visitor was explaining to her sceptical hostess the method of relieving pain by palming and the memory of black, another member of the family, who was suffering from trigeminal neuralgia, came in, and having heard what was being said, immediately put it into practice and was cured.
-The hostess later developed severe pain in her head and eyes, and did not obtain any relief until she also practiced palming and the memory of black.
+While the visitor was explaining to her sceptical hostess the method of relieving pain by palming and the memory of black, another member of the family, who was suffering from trigeminal neural-gia, came in, and having heard what was being said, immediately put it into practice and was cured.
+The hostess later developed severe pain in her head and eyes, and did not obtain any relief until she practiced palming and the memory of black. also 1

-she came to the clinic some weeks later to express her gratitude.
+To prevent a relapse, the patient was advised to palm six times a day or oftener.
+The pain did not return, and she came to the clinic some weeks later to express her gratitude.